 It is the camaraderie and the experience of going shopping (or fishing) that has the highest mental stress-relieving effect.

-With shopping therapy, you do not need a lot of pre-planning involved.
+With retail therapy, you do not need a lot of pre-planning involved.
 Just hop in the car with some friends who are just as excited about shopping as you are and you have a self-made group therapy session.
-You will notice a burst of positive energy all in the whim of the moment!
+You will notice a burst of positive energy all at the whim of the moment!

 So when you start to dissect the reasons that shopping therapy works, you will see that maybe the underlying reason has more to do with the sense of control, social interaction and maybe even pampering yourself.
 Could you do that with other activities?
 Yes, of course!

-However, there is a downside to this phenomenon called retail or shopping therapy.
+However, there is a downside to this phenomenon called shopping therapy.
 The downside occurs within the month when the credit card bill comes in.

 You now have to pay for your therapy.

 For many people, this is how they get into trouble with consumer credit.
 They do not know how to stop the cycle of irresponsible credit card use.
-This type of therapy may be effective but can be expensive and can actually put you to a deeper financial stress.
+This type of therapy may be effective but can be expensive and can put you under deeper financial stress.
 Be careful!

-So think of responsible retail therapy not as an expense, but maybe as an investment into your mental health and well-being even though study finds that it is short-lived.
+So think of responsible retail therapy not as an expense but maybe as an investment into your mental health and well-being, even though the study finds that it is short-lived.